marcnjaramillo/trivia_api/backend/README.md

 ## Endpoints

 ### GET '/categories'
-**What it does**
-Fetches all categories.
+**What it does:** Fetches all categories.
 The structure is a dictionary wherein each item consists of a key:value pair.
 - Request Arguments: None
 - Returns: A JSON object - categories - that contains an object with key:value pairs (id: 'category_name').
 ```